MarciaBM/electron-react-spring/README.md

 2. Backend is built second.
 It creates a web app with the front-end artifacts created above and an executable jar.
 3. Electron installer is built last.
 It includes the web app created above in the bundle and creates an executable installer.

-However, both `vue` sub project and `spring` sub project are free of Electron and can be built independently without building the Electron part.
+However, both `react` sub project and `spring` sub project are free of Electron and can be built independently without building the Electron part.
 They can be deployed online, instead of packaged into Electron app, allowing you to use the same code base for online and desktop deployment.

 ### Launch process